laitanawe/nextflow-novice/setup.md

 ## Download files
 You need to download some files to follow this lesson.

-1. Download [shell-lesson-data.zip][zip-file] and move the file to your Desktop.
-2. Unzip/extract `shell-lesson-data.zip`
-**Let your instructor know if you need help with this step**.
-You should end up with a new folder called **`shell-lesson-data`** on your Desktop.

 For the Nextflow lesson, you need to download some files to follow the lesson.
 1. Download <a href="https://laitanawe.github.io/nextflow-novice/data/nextflow-nov-lesson.tar.gz">nextflow-nov-lesson.tar.gz</a>
 2. Make a directory called "nfdemo" on the Desktop